Whether you want to try something new or want to vow your guests: stunning homemade beet pasta is so easy and simple to make!

 Of course, it takes a bit more than just heating up water and dumping the pasta into it.
 So save it for a meal when you have a bit more time since it involves a few more steps than these bright green nettle spätzle, for example.

-Egg: Theoretically, you can make your pasta from flour only.
-However, adding eggs gives your pasta a better taste and it hold together better.
+- Egg: Theoretically, you can make your pasta from flour only.
+However, adding eggs gives your pasta a better taste and it holds together better.
 You will need 2 eggs.

-Red beets: they are the star in this recipe!
-Not only do they give this pasta a stunningly beautiful color, they also add an earthy sweetness to it.
+- Red beets: they are the star of this recipe!
+Not only do they give this pasta a stunningly beautiful color, but they also add an earthy sweetness to it.
 Use 1 to 2 beets (depending on their size and also the depth of color you’re looking for).

 How to prepare the beet pasta: